guhuiya0103/CEP146_Presentation2/AI in Health Care — Research Notes.md

 | Predicting hospital patient flow | Guessing based on experience | AI forcasts arrivals and bed needs | Hospitals can plan ahead |
 | Mananging resources (beds, staff. equipment) | Manual adjustments | AI predicts demand and allocates | Uses resources better, saves money |
 | Paperwork and records | Humans enter data | AI does it automatically | Staff can focus on paitents, fewer errors |

+⸻

+## Key Ethical Issues

+Most recent ethics work highlights a similar “big five”:

+1) Bias, fairness & health equity
+	•	AI systems can reinforce existing health disparities if trained on biased data (e.g., under-representation of certain races, genders, or regions).  ￼
+	•	This can lead to under-diagnosis or worse treatment recommendations for already disadvantaged groups.

+2) Transparency & explainability
+	•	Black-box models make it hard for clinicians and patients to understand why a recommendation was made.
+This affects trust, informed consent, and accountability.  ￼

+3) Privacy & data protection
+	•	AI relies on huge amounts of sensitive health data.
+Even with regulations (e.g., HIPAA, GDPR-style rules), there are ongoing concerns about data breaches, re-identification, secondary use of data, and cross-border data flows.  ￼

+4) Accountability & responsibility
+	•	If an AI system misdiagnoses a patient, who is responsible—the doctor, the hospital, the vendor, or the programmer?
+	•	Studies warn that unclear accountability and poor governance could erode trust and compromise patient safety.  ￼

+5) Consent & autonomy
+	•	Patients often don’t know their data is being used to train or run AI models.
+	•	There are debates on what “informed consent” means when decisions depend on complex algorithms that patients (and even doctors) can’t fully interpret.  ￼

+## The Future of AI in Healthcare

+Most reports and expert opinions point to a few big directions:

+1) Integrated, “everyday” AI in workflows
+	•	AI will be embedded in EHR systems, charting tools, imaging platforms, and telehealth, so clinicians use AI without thinking of it as a separate tool.  ￼
+	•	Documentation, prior authorizations, triage, and billing will be heavily automated.

+2) More personalized & preventive care
+	•	Combining clinical data, lifestyle data, wearables, genomics, and environment, AI will:
+	•	Predict disease risk earlier (e.g., Delphi-2M)  ￼
+	•	Tailor treatment plans (drug choice, dosing, behavioral interventions)
+	•	Support continuous, remote management of chronic diseases.  ￼

+3) Generative AI “copilots” for clinicians & patients
+	•	Clinician-facing copilots: assist with decision support, summarizing charts, drafting documentation, and surfacing guidelines.  ￼
+	•	Patient-facing copilots: explain lab results, guide self-management, and answer health questions (with safety guardrails).

+4) Stronger regulation & governance
+	•	Expect stricter regulations on clinical AI validation, safety monitoring, and post-market surveillance, similar to drugs or medical devices.
+	•	WHO and national regulators are building frameworks specifically for large multimodal models in health.  ￼

+5) Education & new roles
+	•	Medical and nursing schools are beginning to teach AI literacy so future clinicians know how to use and critique AI systems.  ￼
+	•	New roles are emerging: “clinical AI lead”, “health data steward”, “AI ethics officer”.

+⸻